alberttheprince/rpemotes-reborn/README.md

-exports["rpemotes"]:toggleWalkstyle(bool, message) -- bool to allow the user to change their walkstyle in the menu or not / message to show the user (optional, default is :"You are unable to change your walking style right now.")" exports["rpemotes"]:toggleBinoculars() exports["rpemotes"]:toggleNewscam()
+exports["rpemotes"]:toggleWalkstyle(bool, message) -- bool to allow the user to change their walkstyle in the menu or not / message to show the user (optional, default is :"You are unable to change your walking style right now.")" exports["rpemotes"]:toggleBinoculars() exports["rpemotes"]:toggleNewscam() exports["rpemotes"]:getWalkstyle() -- Gets walk style of player, used to detect certain walk. useful for applying effects while doing certain walks like tripping or other "funny" effects.
 ```

 Having issues with players using emotes when/where they're not supposed to?
 Use the following where you need.
 This would be somewhere like if you want to disable emotes in jail or when someone is handcuffed/escorted: